guy-dar/stallion/README.md

 ![Peek Box](docs/contents/images/peek_box.gif)

-### Double Slash
+### Double Slash: experimental
 Select text and double-click `/`.
 This will invoke a double slash operation.
+It serves several purposes

+#### 1. Peek at selection
-Naively it will just `fpeek` the selected text.
-With specific keywords, it is supposed to present some more advanced behavior (*intelligent peeking*) yet to be developed.
+In its most naive use, it will just `fpeek` the selected text.
+If the selection follows certain patterns, it is supposed to present some more advanced behavior (*intelligent peeking*) which is still under active development.

+#### 2. Reference Resolution
+If the reference trigger is fired (As of now, this happens if the selection has more than 20 characters).

+#### 3. Quick fpeek
+If no text is selected, the slash bar is opened, waiting for a keyword for `fpeek`.

 ## Getting the Code